SpokaneTech/exploring_orms/README.md

 ## Why use an ORM?

-- Strongly typed interaction with your database
+- Typed interaction with your database
 - Speed up development time
 - Prevent SQL-injection
 - Auto migrations